-There’s no comparison, but if you try then the Jeopardy! champ wins them all
+‘Greatest achievements ever for $2,000, Alex’ … James Holzhauer belongs in that “Jeopardy!” category

 This was a guy who got 97 percent of his Final Jeopardy responses correct compared to Jennings’ 68.
 He was 95 percent on Daily Doubles compared to Jennings’ 85, and 97 percent when buzzing in compared to Jennings’ 92.
 I realize I’m one stat away from making Dungeons and Dragons players look like NFL quarterbacks, but this was historic stuff.

-Sadly, the streak came to an end Monday when James lost to Emma Boetcherr.
+Sadly, the streak came to an end Monday when James lost to Emma Boettcher.
 He had 25 correct responses and missed none.
 She had 18 and missed none.
 But she snagged both Daily Doubles in the second round and took a slight lead into Final Jeopardy, where they both answered correctly.
-It was the highest total coryat (you know what that means know) in the history of the show, as there was just one wrong answer all night.
+It was the highest total coryat (you know what that means now) in the history of the show, as there was just one wrong answer all night.
 In other words, a near perfect game was necessary to take out the king.

 We’ll see Holzhauer again in the Tournament of Champions, and likely in a match between him, Jennings, and the undefeated Brad Rutter, who debuted when there was a five-game maximum for champs.
 We might even see Holzhauer in an MLB front office, as general managers have expressed interest in the math wiz/sports nut with unlimited knowledge.